 We had wanted to see the Queens staircase but being unfamiliar with the island didn’t want to stray too far from the boat for fear of not being back in time.

-Getting ready to board the boat we were once again met by the Disney standard with cucumber and lemon water, cooling moist towels and disinfectant, especially important since we never found the authentic coffee or treats we were hoping to find.
+Fairly defeated we got back on the boat around 10:30 am.
+Crazy, we know.
+Thankfully, getting ready to board the boat we were once again met by the Disney standard with cucumber and lemon water, cooling moist towels and disinfectant, especially important since we never found the authentic coffee or treats we were hoping to find.

-If you stay on the boat at Nassau Bahamas Port of Call
+Why People Stay On the boat at Nassau Bahamas Port of Call

 If we stayed on the boat we could have:

-had shorter lines at the waterslide and pool
+- had shorter lines at the waterslide and pool

-been able to attend cool programs
+- been able to attend cool programs

-taken advantage of spa services or massage
+- taken advantage of spa services or massage

-gotten a cup of awesome coffee at Cove Café
+- gotten a cup of awesome coffee at Cove Café

-had shorter lines at the character meet and greets
+- had shorter lines at the character meet and greets

-watched one of the movies on the deck
+- watched one of the movies on the deck

-had lunch at Cabanas without the crowds
+- had lunch at Cabanas or Triton’s or Tiana’s Place without the crowds

-We also returned to another lovely towel friend in our cabin, which is always a nice treat.
+We also returned to another lovely towel friend with chocolates in our cabin, which is always a nice treat.
 And also proved that many weren’t necessarily just confined to their cabins but doing fun things around the ship.